 Our Conservation Measures

 Since our inception in 2009, ISSF has adopted conservation measures with the intent that processors, traders, importers, transporters, and others in the seafood industry commit to conform to them to facilitate real, continuous improvement across global tuna stocks.
+Many measures have been amended and evolved over time.

 ISSF Participating Companies are seafood companies that have committed to conform to our conservation measures for improving the long-term health of tuna fisheries.
 They also must adhere to the ISSA Compliance Policy.

-We publish yearly reports, prepared by auditor MRAG Americas, on each participating company’s compliance with our measures.
+We publish yearly reports, prepared by auditor MRAG Americas, on each individual participating company’s compliance with our measures.

 The full text of all ISSF Conservations Measures also is available as a PDF.